yaskovdev/blog/_drafts/true-story.md

 "There Are No Bad Developers, There Are Bad Architects"

+There was an orphaned component, nobody touched it for almost half a year.
+Then the client asked me to fix a small bug in the component.

+I started building the component and found out that the tests (that always used to pass before) started failing.
+That was a bit demotivating because I had not made any changes in the code yet.

+The tests were trying to explain me what went wrong.
+But the message they used for it was not too informative.
+Some of them were saying that "expected: 200, actual: 210", while others just threw `ArrayIndexOutOfBoundsException`, being even more stingy at the details.

 ### The Mystery

-I could not count how many wild versions did I have.
+I could not count how many wild versions came to my mind.

 But the secret was much simpler.

 ### The Disclosure

-Do you remember how I already [wrote]({{ site.url }}/2017/12/11/why-is-20-12-2017-12-00-not-a-moment-in-time) that `DateUtil` library is a pure evil?
+I already [mentioned]({{ site.url }}/2017/12/11/why-is-20-12-2017-12-00-not-a-moment-in-time) that `DateUtil` library is a pure evil.
 In less that several months the library decided to demonstrate once again how evil it is.

 The code against which the unit tests were running was calculating a price for a certain service based on the age of a customer.
 The older the customer, the more expensive the service.